 There are over 35 bridges built over the river Seine – some are more stunning then the others and some historical and some very functional.
 Just like the Pont Alexander III (we saw yesterday), the Pont Neuf (or the New Bridge) is another popular bridge attraction.
 The river flows throughout the city of Paris, so you will see different versions and stories of the Seine.

 The Seine river area, close to the Notre Dame Cathedral is worth exploring. Île de la Cité is a natural island in the river Seine – this is where medieval Paris was founded.
 If you take a walk across from the cathedral, you will be able to view it.
+The Sainte-Chapelle – a royal chapel built in the Gothic style is also located close-by to the Notre Dame and the Île de la Cité on river Seine.
 Continue walking to see some green colored book stalls.
 Seine has been also popularly described as the “river between 2 book shelves”.
 The Bouquinistes of Paris (aka the green book stalls) sell used and antiquarian books along the banks of the river Seine.
 These stalls have been located here since the 16th century.